-ON THIS PAGE: You will find information about how many people learn they have leukemia each year and some general survival information.
+ON THIS PAGE: You will find information about how many people learn they have leukemia each year.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-This year, an estimated 48,610 people of all ages (27,880 men and 20,730 women) in the United States will be diagnosed with leukemia.
-Of these, an estimated 15,680 people (9,720 men and 5,960 women) will be diagnosed with CLL.
-T-cell leukemia is rare and the number of people diagnosed each year is much lower.
+This year, an estimated 52,380 people of all ages (30,100 males and 22,280 females) in the United States will be diagnosed with leukemia.
+Of these, an estimated 15,720 people (9,100 males and 6,620 females) will be diagnosed with CLL.
+T-cell leukemia is rare, and the number of people diagnosed each year is much lower.

 Cancer statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with leukemia.
 Learn more about understanding statistics .